apache/superset/RELEASING/release-notes-1-3/README.md

 # Release Notes for Superset 1.3

-Superset 1.3 focus on hardening and polishing the superset user experience, with tons of UX improvements and bugfixes focused on charts, dashboards, and the new dashboard-native filters.
+Superset 1.3 focuses on hardening and polishing the superset user experience, with tons of UX improvements and bug fixes focused on charts, dashboards, and the new dashboard-native filters.

 - [**User Experience**](#user-experience)
 - [**PR Highlights**](#pr-highlights)